awsdocs/aws-batch-user-guide/doc_source/batch-supported-iam-actions-resources.md

 `batch:LogDriver` \(String\)
 The log driver used for the job\.
 `batch:Privileged` \(Boolean\)
-When this parameter is true, the container for the job is given elevated permissions on the host container instance \(similar to the root user\)\.
+When this parameter is true, the container for the job is given elevated permissions on the host container instance\.
 `batch:User` \(String\)
 The user name or numeric uid to use inside the container for the job\.
 `aws:RequestTag/${TagKey}` \(String\)